schachmat/wego/README.md

 ##Setup

-1. To Install the wego binary into your `$GOPATH` as usual, run: `go get github.com/schachmat/wego`
+1. To Install the wego binary into your `$GOPATH` as usual, run:
+   `go get github.com/schachmat/wego`
 2. Run `wego` once.
 You will get an error message, but the config file will be generated for you as well.
 3. If you don't have the necessary API key yet, you can [register here](https://developer.worldweatheronline.com/auth/register) with your github.com account.
-Your github.com account needs a public email address, but it does not have to exist.
+Your github.com account needs a public email address, but you can choose a bogus one.
 4. Copy your API key into the `.wegorc` file in your `$HOME` folder and change the city to your preference.
 Save the file.
 5. Run `wego` once again and you should get the weather forecast for the current and next 2 days.
-6. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (it makes no difference) to get the forecast for the current and the next 3 days.
+6. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.

 ##License

-Copyright (c) 2014,  <teichm@in.tum.de>
+Copyright (c) 2015,  <teichm@in.tum.de>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice